The Great Catalog Comeback – Direct-To-Consumer Marketing

 Add Catalogs to Your Marketing Mix

-“Catalogs should be a part of the marketing mix for any direct consumer marketers.
+“Catalogs should be a part of the marketing mix for any direct-to-consumer marketers.
 The value and quality of customers buying are considerably higher through catalogs versus any other medium,” says Stephen Mickolajczyk.
 Of course, what Stephen modestly calls intuition comes from 30 years of experience guiding brands create just the right mix of in-mail catalogs, email marketing backed with the industry’s most finely tuned protocols for merchandising, customer targeting, and precision list development.

 Want to know more?
 Give us a call.
 Ask to speak with Stephen and his team about adding catalogs back into your direct-to-consumer marketing mix.
 And find out what we’ve known all along—shoppers really, ahem, flip for catalogs.